What is Wilson disease?

-Wilson disease can be difficult to diagnose.
-Many of the symptoms may look like symptoms of other diseases that need to be ruled out.
+Wilson disease may take time to diagnose since many of the symptoms may look like symptoms of other diseases that need to be ruled out.

 You may also have the following tests:

 - Eye exam.
 Your provider uses a special lamp (a slit lamp) to check for brown Kayser-Fleischer rings in your eyes, which is a common finding.

 - Blood tests.
-These can check the copper level in your blood and also detect any liver problems.
+These can check the copper level in your blood and also find any liver problems.

 - 24-hour urine test.
 This measures the amount of copper in your urine over 24 hours.